luquelab/GoldSim/docs/approach/index.md

 # Approach

 This section describes the mathematical formalism used for the modules.
+Test

 ## Module 1 - eDAR